xade93/slashem/README.md

 ## Introduction
 Hi guys, I have always been wanted to try SLASM'EM after I ascended in vanilla nethack with the wonderful GLHack port, however SLASHEM seems discontinued and last update of it was 2007, and I experience difficulty running it properly.
 Here is a working version, as tested in December 2020, with some patches to make it work as in 2020.

-This repository is based on the latest version of SLASH'EM(0.08E0F1) as of Dec 24, 2020, and is properly configured for OpenGL and SDL gaming, with workarounds I can successfully compile the game on my computer (Arch Linux Rolling Release).
+This repository is based on the latest version of the discontinued SLASH'EM(0.08E0F1) as of Dec 24, 2020, and is properly configured for OpenGL and SDL gaming, with workarounds I can successfully compile the game on my computer (Arch Linux Rolling Release).

 Major modifications are:
 1. Fix the libPNG obsolete function call in `win/gl/gl_image.c`;